andrews-j/AdvancedVector_FinalProject/README.md

 - Is it a coincience that Nigeria and DRC were both quite peaceful for the same ~4 years in the mid 2000s?
 - Iraq has generally stabilized
 - Absolutely amazing how consistent the rate of civilian death is in Mexico.
 - At the risk of getting into politics-- ACLED goes through great pains to not include the deaths of combatants in their dataset.
 The point of the dataset is to estimate violence against civilians, not wartime casualties.
-However there is one country where they consider every death a civilian fatality.
+However there is one territory where they consider every death a civilian fatality.
 Even Hamas [admitted](https://www.reuters.com/world/middle-east/israels-six-week-drive-hit-hamas-rafah-scale-back-war-2024-02-19/) that they had lost 6000 fighters, as of mid February.
-It's funny, because the organization is well [aware](https://acleddata.com/knowledge-base/indirect-killing-of-civilians/) of the need to grapple with this issue.
+It's funny, because ACLED otherwise takes them at their word regarding casualty numbers.
+Plus, the organization is well [aware](https://acleddata.com/knowledge-base/indirect-killing-of-civilians/) of the need to grapple with this issue.
 - The Darfur Genocide took place in Sudan from 2003-2005.
 It appears as though civilians were killed at roughly the same rate in Nigeria between 2014 and 2016?

 Then I also made a function to pull out and plot the steepest (deadliest) one year period for each country.
 A few examples